phake/phake/docs/getting-started.rst

 Getting Started
 ===============

-Phake depends on PHP 5.3.3 or greater.
-It has no dependency on PHPUnit and should be usable with any version of PHPUnit so long as the PHP version is 5.3.3 or greater.
+Phake 4.0 depends on PHP 7.1 or greater.
+It has no dependency on PHPUnit and should be usable with any version of PHPUnit compatible with your PHP version.

 Composer Install
 ----------------